-Furthermore, the burden placed on applicants in order to seek conditional use approval when these basic conditions have been met by the applicant and when site plan review is not necessary can arguably be considered to be unnecessary as the Board would not have the right to deny such an application.
-The conditions as outlined in Table 5 below can be considered to common office uses that would not detract from the intent and character of the host zoning districts.
+Furthermore, the burden placed on applicants in order to seek conditional use approval when these basic conditions have been met by the applicant and when site plan review is not necessary can arguably be considered unnecessary as the Board would not have the right to deny such an application.
+The uses as outlined in Table 5 below can be considered to common office uses that would not detract from the intent and character of the host zoning district(s).